orlandogrodriguez/secret-santa/GITHUB_PAGES_DEPLOY.md

 - **https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/person2.html**
 - etc.

+**Note:** If you use the `/docs` folder, you can access files directly without the `/docs` path in the URL.
+The URLs will be clean like `https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/person1.html` (not `.../docs/person1.html`).

-Note: It may take a few minutes for GitHub Pages to build and deploy.
+It may take a few minutes for GitHub Pages to build and deploy.

 ### 6. Update Distribution File